miaxu-src/miaxu-src.github.io/_posts/2021-01-04-variadic-macros-in-C.md

 Pay attention to the `args...`, there is no comma between `args` and `...`.

-If you need both named arguments and variable arguments, then you can use the syntax below:
+If you need both named arguments and variable arguments, then you can use the syntax like this:

 ```c
 #define DBG_PRINT(fp, ...) fprintf(fp, __VA_ARGS__)